nhsuk/nhsuk-prototype-kit-version-one/docs/guides/your-first-prototype.md

-# Unified Prototyping Platform Documentation
+# NHSUK Prototype Kit
 [Table of Contents](/docs/guides/index.md)

 ## Creating your first prototype
 The simplest prototype is a single page with HTML content.
-UPP takes care of adding a standard header and footer to your content.
+The Prototype Kit takes care of adding a standard header and footer to your content.
 Any and all HTML is allowed within templates.
 You can also add CSS and Javascript inline with your content.
 Templates can also use variables provided by forms within your content.

-Additional guides deal with the advanced features of UPP such as server-side logic, page transitions, validation and calling asynchronous APIs.
+Additional guides deal with the advanced features of the Prototype Kit such as server-side logic, page transitions, validation and calling asynchronous APIs.

 ## Adding a template
-UPP uses the [Handlebars](http://handlebarsjs.com/) templating engine by default.
+The Prototype Kit uses the [Handlebars](http://handlebarsjs.com/) templating engine by default.

 Create a file in `app/views` with a `.hbs` extension.
-UPP will automatically expose it at localhost:3000/_your-template-name_ without the .hbs extension.
+The Prototype Kit will automatically expose it at localhost:3000/_your-template-name_ without the .hbs extension.
 Subdirectories are also supported.
 For example, a template at `app/views/subdir/template.hbs` will be exposed as localhost:3000/subdir/template

 ## Viewing the page
-To view the page you created, the UPP server must be started if it is not already.
+To view the page you created, the Prototype Kit server must be started if it is not already.

 In the directory you cloned the kit, run the following command to start the server;
 ```bash